nirv-ai/docs/vault/README.md

 # run `unset NIRV_SCRIPT_DEBUG && history -c` when debugging complete
 export NIRV_SCRIPT_DEBUG=1

+# the below steps require you to complete:
+## section: `create root token, initialize and unseal database`
+## section: `use root token to create admin policy & token`

 # if logging in through the UI: copypasta the tokens and open the browser to $VAULT_ADDR
-## if youve logged in at the same VAULT_ADDR but with a different VAULT_INSTANCE installation
+## if youve logged in at the same VAULT_ADDR created with a different root token
 ## you may need to clear your browser storage & cache
+# get unseal tokens and use them to unseal db and login to vault
 ./script.vault.sh get_unseal_tokens

 # if logging in via the CLI
 ## 1. export the appropriate token